 The potential of renewable and low-carbon gases

 The PKEE believes that electrification is suitable for the decarbonization of a vast part of the EU economy.
 It can be applied to multiple sectors, including the heating sector, low-temperature industry, and transport sector.
 The PKEE also notices potential benefits stemming from the integration of electricity and gas sectors: electricity can be used to produce zero-emission hydrogen, which in turn can have several applications in economy.
 On the other hand, biomethane can be used in the electricity sector to ensure an efficient, clean and dispatchable back-up for renewable sources.
-Development of biomethane may also help to avoid the “carbon lock-in” effect through combustion in the existing gas-fired power plants.
+Development of biomethane may also help to avoid the “carbon lock-in” effect through combustion in the existing gas-fired power plants. carbon lock-in, thanks to the possibility of burning this fuel in existing gas-fired power plants.

 A complementary role of hydrogen in the decarbonization process